-The Clackamas Soil and Water Conservation District is proud to support to our local farmers markets with its 2020 Farmers Markets Support Grants.
-Clackamas County farmers markets are well represented in both rural and urban parts of our District and provide their communities with locally grown, produced, and crafted agricultural and forestry products.
+The Clackamas Soil and Water Conservation District is proud to support local farmers markets with Farmers Markets Support Grants.
+Clackamas County farmers markets are well represented in both rural and urban parts of our District.
+They provide their communities with locally grown, produced, and crafted agricultural and forestry products.
 Visit your local market soon!

 How Does the District Support Farmers Markets?

-On Tuesday, March 17, 2020, the Clackamas Soil and Water Conservation District Board of Directors unanimously approved farmers market partnership support grants totaling $25,000.
-These grants will be distributed to seven farmers markets within the District’s boundaries when they are up and going for business this spring.
+On Tuesday, March 21, 2023, the Clackamas Soil and Water Conservation District Board of Directors unanimously approved farmers market partnership support grants totaling $13,000.
+These grants will be distributed to eight farmers markets within the District’s boundaries.

-In past years, this support funding was used by markets to:
+This year, the District’s support funding will be used by markets to:

-- Provide free, weekly tokens to children who participate in Power of Produce (POP) Clubs or other programs that support children’s agricultural education.
+- Support programs for children.
+Some funding provides free, weekly tokens to children who participate in Power of Produce (POP) Clubs.
 This money goes directly to producers who sell fruits and vegetables or plants that produce fruits and vegetables.
+Many markets feature similar programs that support children’s agricultural education.

-- Enable markets to offer matching or bonus funds for participants in Women, Infants, and Children (WIC), Supplemental Nutrition Assistance Program (SNAP), and the Farm Direct Nutrition Program.
-These matching funds can only be used to purchase local produce, which in turn helps farmers be more profitable.
+- Enhance other support programs that benefit market customers and agricultural vendors at the market.
+This includes matching or bonus funds for Women, Infants, and Children (WIC), Supplemental Nutrition Assistance Program (SNAP), and the Farm Direct Nutrition Program.
+These matching funds can only be used to purchase local produce, which in turn helps local farmers.

-- Offer sustainability education and new business incubator programs.
+- Offer sustainability education and new business incubator programs for youth.

 - Create signage and other promotional materials to advertise and promote individual markets.